Sustainability

 • We are installing LED lighting throughout our campuses to save energy.

-• We are working on deep energy retrofits, electrification, and a financial assessment plan to assist us in meeting our carbon neutral goal by 2045.
+• We are working on deep energy retrofits, electrification, and a financial assessment plan to assist us in meeting our carbon-neutral goal by 2045.

-• Renewables: We have on site solar arrays at Umoja International Academy and Floyd Farms, which abuts Leataata Floyd Elementary School.
-We are very focused on adding solar/renewables throughout the District, in order to offset electrification, lower greenhouse gas emissions, and shade heat vulnerable areas of the school like the parking lot or schoolyard.
+• Renewables: We have on-site solar arrays at Umoja International Academy and Floyd Farms, which abuts Leataata Floyd Elementary School.
+We are very focused on adding solar/renewables throughout the District, to offset electrification, lower greenhouse gas emissions, and shade heat vulnerable areas of the school like the parking lot or schoolyard.
 We are part of a feasibility study with the Sacramento Municipal Utilities District (SMUD), our electric provider, and Twin Rivers Unified to potentially build community solar and battery back-up that will benefit the local community through reduced electricity rates and potential resiliency centers during emergencies.

 GREEN SCHOOLYARDS